EricMFink/EmploymentLaw/_casebook/chap6.md

 > Employer: Tyler Technologies

-> title: Implementation Consultant
+> Title: Implementation Consultant

-> Duration: February 2016 — Present Job Duties
+> Duration: February 2016 — Present

+> Job Duties

-> • Manage multiple client implementations simultaneously, while meeting all project plan deadlines.
+> > • Manage multiple client implementations simultaneously, while meeting all project plan deadlines.

-> • Build, lead and direct project teams to meet project objectives
+> > • Build, lead and direct project teams to meet project objectives

-> • Strong leadership and delegation skills
+> > • Strong leadership and delegation skills

-> • Set clear expectations and goals for project teams.
+> > • Set clear expectations and goals for project teams.
 Track progress against timeline, milestones and budget, revise as needed

-> • Hold regularly scheduled meetings with the client to ensure that milestones are met
+> > • Hold regularly scheduled meetings with the client to ensure that milestones are met

-> • Provide software application training using a variety of delivery methods including web-based and on-site training
+> > • Provide software application training using a variety of delivery methods including web-based and on-site training

-> • Coordinate new customer implementations, providing effective training to maximize use the software
+> > • Coordinate new customer implementations, providing effective training to maximize use the software

-> • Excellent communication (written and oral) and interpersonal skills
+> > • Excellent communication (written and oral) and interpersonal skills

-> • Effective at engaging with people from all backgrounds and work industries
+> > • Effective at engaging with people from all backgrounds and work industries

 Plaintiff Greene filed this action on March 26, 2019 asserting a single claim for failure to pay overtime pursuant to 29 U.S.C. §§ 207 and 215(a)(2), alleging that Tyler's failure to pay her time-and-a-half for overtime hours worked was not done in good faith within the meaning of 29 U.S.C. § 260.